Introduction

 - You can't tax it without insurance

-- Insurance is more expensive on provisional license
+- Insurance is more expensive on provisional licence

 Recommendation: Wait until you pass your test, then buy.
 Prices and availability won't change significantly.